Okeys (Oakeys)

 From 22 March 1828 the Norton Court Estate papers contain a bundle of deeds ending with a release from Elizabeth Okey to Edward Webb relating to “a cottage, orchard and garden containing 37 perches or thereabouts bounded on the north by land theretofore belonging to William Butt on the east by the land next theretofore described on part of the west by land theretofore of William Butt and on other part of the west by the road leading from the Hamlet of Apperley into the Gloucester and Tewkesbury Turnpike Road.
 Also a piece of land in East Rodley Field containing 3 acres 18 perches all which cottage and premises were at the top of Wainlode Hill and all houses etc pastures common and commonable lands etc”.
 This is when the cottage ceased to be in the hands of the Okey family and passed into the Norton Court Estate.

 The property has next been identified in 1861 when it was occupied by William Mann.
 It was still described as being a house and garden of 37 perches and an allotment in East Rodley Field of 3 acres 18 perches but the spelling had changed to Oakeys.
 Interestingly, at this time a Norton Court Estate plan shows that there was building work in progress just across the lane where the pair of houses now stand.
 Born in 1796 William Mann, an agricultural labourer, had married Elizabeth Tombes, born at Norton in 1791, at St Mary’s, Norton, in 1820.
 Although Norton Court Estate records were still showing the house as William’s he had actually died in April 1856.
-In 1861 and 1871 Elizabeth was a widow with her young grandson, also William, living with her.
-In 1871 she appears to have been living near the Green and it can be supposed that sometime in the 1860s the old Okey cottage was cleared.
+In 1861 Elizabeth was a widow with her young grandson, also William, living with her.
+In 1871 she appears to have been living near the Green so must have left the property sometime in the 1860s.
 Elizabeth died in January 1873.

-For many years there was a shed/garage remaining against the laneside on this site and it was still here fairly recently [2000 ?] but the plot is now empty of buildings although there is still a gateway here.
+At some time the buildings on the site were demolished, however, for many years there was a shed/garage remaining against the laneside and it was still here fairly recently [2000 ?] but the plot is now empty of buildings although there is still a gateway here.

 I BUILT MY SITE FOR FREE USING